 What do university professors have to do with coaching?

-The fact that this coaching approach was created by university professors gives it a unique advantage versus other coaching frameworks: they base the approach entirely on research, especially the neuroscience of coaching.
+The fact that university professors created this coaching approach gives it a unique advantage over other coaching frameworks: they base the approach entirely on research, especially on the neuroscience of coaching.

-They had the means and resources to look into what makes coaching effective and the change it brings long-lasting.
+They had the means and resources to examine what makes coaching effective and how to drive long-lasting change.
 The resulting approach is included in a book and a Coursera course (the course is much faster paced if you’re not into reading 🙂 ).

-According to the professors, changes stick if they are intentional and internally motivated, and not imposed from the outside (which explains why it’s hard to create behaviours in our kids).
+According to the professors, changes stick if they are intentional, internally motivated, and not imposed from the outside (which explains why it’s hard to create behaviours in our kids).

 Coaching with compassion focuses on helping the coachee identify or set goals that drive this internal motivation.
-It does that by starting with the coachee articulating their ideal self or vision for herself.
+It starts with the coachee articulating their ideal self or vision for herself.

-Apart from having the coachee focusing on the ideal version of herself, coaching with compassion has at its core the resonant relationship between the coach and the coachee (being similar to the co-active coaching approach) but, it doesn’t limit the relationship there.
-The coach encourages the coachee to build resonant relationships with others, create a social identity group that will support the coachee in her growth and change (the coach is part of this group, ideally).
+Apart from having the coachee focus on the ideal version of herself, coaching with compassion has at its core the resonant relationship between the coach and the coachee (similar to the co-active coaching approach), but, it doesn’t limit the ties there.
+Instead, the coach encourages the coachee to build resonant relationships with others and create a social identity group that will support the coachee in her growth and change (the coach is part of this group, ideally).

-The ideal coach in this context (1) serves as a source of inspiration (you have to walk the talk), (2) shows genuine care and concern for the coachee (genuine), (3) provides support and encouragement (keep the acknowledgment coming), and (4) facilitates discovery and the pursuit of dreams, passions for the people they coach.
+The ideal coach in this context (1) serves as a source of inspiration (you have to walk the talk), (2) shows genuine care and concern for the coachee, (3) provides support and encouragement (keep the acknowledgement coming!), and (4) facilitates discovery and the pursuit of dreams, passions for the people they coach.

-I mentioned above that having the resonant relationship at its core is one of the similarities between this approach and co-active coaching.
+I mentioned above that having a resonant relationship at its core is one of the similarities between this approach and co-active coaching.
 Another similarity I see is the focus on a bigger picture, a better version of the coachee (both look into values, vision, etc.).
-Coaching with compassion uses also the theoretical background of listening levels from co-active (I will not expand them here again, see the co-active blogpost for details on that).
-I see these two frameworks interconnected.
+Coaching with compassion also uses the theoretical background of listening levels from co-active (I will not expand them here again, see the co-active blog post for details on that).
+I see these two frameworks as interconnected.
 I do like the simplicity of the coaching with compassion approach.

-This approach will definitely make you a better coach, but it won’t get you a reputable certification to show for it (if that’s what you’re looking for).
-I hope to see their research used in coaching training around the world though.
+This approach will make you a better coach, but it won’t get you a reputable certification to show for it (if that’s what you’re looking for).
+I hope to see their research used in coaching training around the world, though.

-According to Boyatzis and team, people change behaviours when they want to, and only driven by internal desire to change.
+According to Boyatzis and team, people change behaviours when they want to, driven by an internal desire to change.

 The ideal self is a primary source of positive affect and psychophysiological arousal, helping provide the drive for intentional change.
 Many current frameworks or theories examine only portions of this model and, therefore, leave major components unaddressed.
 The ideal self is composed of three major components: an image of a desired future; hope (and its constituents, self-efﬁcacy and optimism); and a comprehensive sense of one’s core identity (past strengths, traits, and other enduring dispositions).The ideal self as the driver of intentional change, research by R. E. Boyatzis and Kleio Akrivou